qpdf/qpdf/README-what-to-download.md

 You can download Windows binaries that are statically linked with qpdf's external dependencies and use the OpenSSL crypto provider.
 There are several options:

+* For Windows installers, you can download the `.exe` file for a traditional installer that allows relocation, or you can download the `.zip` file which you can unzip to any location.

-* `qpdf-<version>-bin-mingw32.zip` - 32-bit executables that should work on basically any Windows system, including 64-bit systems.
+* `qpdf-<version>-bin-mingw32.exe` - 32-bit executables that should work on basically any Windows system, including 64-bit systems.
 The 32-bit executables are capable of handling files larger than 2 GB.
 If you just want to use the qpdf command line program or use the qpdf DLL's C-language interface, you can download this file.
 You can also download this version if you are using MINGW's gcc and want to program using the C++ interface.

-* `qpdf-<version>-bin-mingw64.zip` - A 64-bit version built with mingw.
+* `qpdf-<version>-bin-mingw64.exe` - A 64-bit version built with mingw.
 Use this for 64-bit Windows systems.
 The 32-bit version will also work on Windows 64-bit.
 Both the 32-bit and the 64-bit version support files over 2 GB in size, but you may find it easier to integrate this with your own software if you use the 64-bit version.

-* `qpdf-<version>-bin-msvc32.zip` - If you want to program using qpdf's C++ interface and you are using a recent version of Microsoft Visual C++ in 32-bit mode, you can download this file.
+* `qpdf-<version>-bin-msvc32.exe` - If you want to program using qpdf's C++ interface and you are using a recent version of Microsoft Visual C++ in 32-bit mode, you can download this file.

-* `qpdf-<version>-bin-msvc64.zip` - If you want to program using qpdf's C++ interface and you are using a recent version of Microsoft Visual C++ in 64-bit mode, you can download this file.
+* `qpdf-<version>-bin-msvc64.exe` - If you want to program using qpdf's C++ interface and you are using a recent version of Microsoft Visual C++ in 64-bit mode, you can download this file.

 Linux Binaries